yannickdils/wvd/FSLogix/Troubleshooting/Readme.md

 The script loops through your active Windows Virtual Desktop sessions and active storage handles.

 It then checks each storage handle, whether or not it has a corresponding active WVD session.
 If not you are presented with the virtual machine name where the FSLogix container is mounted.

+**How to run the script:**
+Download the scripts as provided in this repository, make sure to alter the script path in the [Clean-LingeringFSLogixProfiles.ps1](https://github.com/yannickdils/wvd/blob/main/FSLogix/Troubleshooting/Clean-LingeringFSLogixProfiles.ps1 "Clean-LingeringFSLogixProfiles.ps1") script.
+This script references the script that is imported and run within the guest operating system [Clean-InVMLingeringFSLogixProfiles.ps1](https://github.com/yannickdils/wvd/blob/main/FSLogix/Troubleshooting/Clean-InVMLingeringFSLogixProfiles.ps1 "Clean-InVMLingeringFSLogixProfiles.ps1")